 Sponsored content

-However, when you own decades’ worth of items – from gifts, books, and photo albums, to jewellery, silverware, cameras, and random knick-knacks – navigating the hassle of sorting through multiple boxes can be tricky, while the sheer sight of everything in front of you can feel overwhelming.
+However, when you own decades worth of items – from gifts, books, and photo albums to jewellery, silverware, cameras, and random knick-knacks – sorting through multiple boxes can be tricky, while the sight of everything in front of you can feel overwhelming.

-Luckily, there are plenty of things you can do to make things easier – such as using professional decluttering services to find new homes for things you no longer need.
+Luckily, there are plenty of actions you can take to make things easier, such as using professional decluttering services to find new homes for things you no longer need.
 Even better, it’s a great way to make money from your pre-loved items.

 With this in mind, we’ve partnered with Vintage Cash Cow to offer five tips for decluttering a lifetime of belongings when downsizing.
 Their enthusiastic team of over 100 vintage and antique experts are passionate about delivering a free, convenient, and straightforward decluttering service to make the process as smooth as possible.
 For example, you won’t have to worry about listing individual items for sale or dealing with buyers.

-Their easy-to-use service makes sure your belongings find new homes and nothing goes to waste or landfill.
-Offering free, no-obligation valuations, with no hidden fees – simply order your free postage pack, box and send your items, and receive a valuation within a few days.
+Their easy-to-use service makes sure your belongings find new homes and nothing goes to landfill.
+Offering free, no-obligation valuations with no hidden fees, simply order your free postage pack, box and send your items, and receive a valuation within a few days.
 If you’re not happy with Vintage Cash Cow’s offer, they’ll return your items for free.

 You can see a full list of items Vintage Cash Cow buys here, which includes vintage watches, cameras, and toys.
 And for items they don’t accept, such as furniture, clothes, and breakables, check out this page.